spaceraccoon/accent-trainer/README.md

 6. Write your own secret key in `app.secret_key` in `app.py`
 7. `python app.py`

-## Contributing
+## Contribute
 Feel free to post issues and make pull requests.

-## Hiring
+## Deploy
 This is a skeleton for a more fully developed server-side solution.
-Feel free to contact me for a private implementation via my [website](https://www.pinewebarchitects.com/).
+Feel free to contact me via my [website](https://www.pinewebarchitects.com/).